 There are two ways in which you can cultivate generosity through photography.

-Give your photos away for free.
+- Give your photos away for free.
 Now I know that this is contentious and that it runs contrary to contemporary thinking about copyright, but most of us create good photos rather than great photos.
 I understand that those who regularly create great photos, and earn their living that way may not want to give their work away (perhaps they would consider option 2 below).
 But the rest of us mere mortals create millions of photographs a day.
-(In 2015 it was estimated that 80 million photos were uploaded to Instagram every day!
-InfoTrends’ most recent worldwide image capture forecast estimates consumers will take 1.2 trillion photos in 2017.)
+(In 2020 we created over a trillion photos and the trend is upwards.)
 Why not set yours free?

 Now I freely admit that I do not do any of these things regularly.
 I do occasionally offer my services for free or very low rates when I know the recipients cannot afford much.
 I do struggle with that abundance vs scarcity thought.
-However, I have a commitment to continue cultivating this attitude and will be looking to how I can offer some of my future online photography courses for free, as well as continuing the practice throughout the rest of my life.
+However, I have a commitment to continue cultivating this attitude and I now donate 50% of one of my online photography courses to charity and I intend to continue the practice throughout the rest of my life.

 Have I inspired you to cultivate your attitude of generosity?